Special procedural guarantees

 According to the Asylum Act, victims of torture and/or serious violence in need of special procedural guarantees shall be exempted from the border procedure and from detention in the context of border procedures when the necessary support and conditions cannot be ensured within that context.[4]

-While the implementation of certain special procedural guarantees will in practice depend on action from SEF/AIMA, according to the law, the responsibility for implementing these measures lies with the Institute of Social Security (ISS).[5]
+While the implementation of certain special procedural guarantees will in practice depend on action from AIMA, according to the law, the responsibility for implementing these measures lies with the Institute of Social Security (ISS).[5]

 Adequate support during the interview

-As mentioned in Identification, there is no specific unit in place with specially trained staff that can provide special procedural guarantees such as special interview techniques or tailored support during personal interviews.
-In practice, with the exception of asylum applicants whose reduced ability to benefit from the rights and comply with the obligations stemming from the Asylum Act are self-evident (e.g., due to serious illness, pregnancy), such guarantees are not implemented.
+In practice, except for asylum applicants whose limited ability to exercise the rights and comply with the obligations stemming from the Asylum Act is self-evident (e.g., due to serious illness, pregnancy), such guarantees are not implemented.

 It must be noted that the practices of the national authorities in this regard are not homogeneous or systematic.
-CPR has observed cases of manifest inability or reduced ability of applicants to exercise the rights and comply with the obligations stemming from the Asylum Act where no or insufficient special measures were adopted by the authorities (e.g. cases where there were clear signs of mental illness).
+CPR has observed cases of manifest inability or limited ability of applicants to exercise the rights and comply with the obligations stemming from the Asylum Act where no or insufficient special measures were adopted by the authorities (e.g. cases where there were clear signs of mental illness).

 Case law regarding the provision of special procedural guarantees in the asylum procedure has consolidated the approach of not implementing such guarantees.[7]

 Requests for the extension of deadlines due to the impossibility to secure interpreters to carry out the relevant diligences in due time were usually not accepted by SEF.
 When accepted, the extension granted was very short (e.g. 1 day).
+In 2024, CPR did not contact AIMA in this regard.

-In accordance with the law,[7] CPR provides specific legal assistance to unaccompanied asylum-seeking children under its care, inter alia, through the presence of a legal officer during the personal interview with SEF (see Legal Representation of Unaccompanied Children).
+In accordance with the law,[8] CPR provides specific legal assistance to unaccompanied asylum-seeking children under its care, inter alia, through the presence of a legal officer during the personal interview with AIMA (see Legal Representation of Unaccompanied Children).

 Exemption from special procedures